Robin Kelly

+On May 6, 2025, Kelly announced she would be retiring to run for the United States Senate in 2026, being vacated by the retiring incumbent Dick Durbin.

 Early life and education

 The daughter of a grocer, Robin Lynne Kelly was born in Harlem on April 30, 1956.
 Hoping to become a child psychologist, she attended Bradley University in Peoria, Illinois, where she was a member of Sigma Gamma Rho sorority.
 At Bradley, she obtained her Bachelor of Arts in psychology (1977/1978) and her Master of Arts in counseling (1982).
 While in Peoria, she directed a "crisis nursery" and worked in a hospital.

-Kelly earned her Ph.D. in political science from Northern Illinois University in 2004.
+Kelly earned her Doctor of Philosophy in political science from Northern Illinois University in 2004.

 Early career

 From 1992 through 2006, Kelly served as a director of community affairs in Matteson.

-Illinois House of Representatives
+Illinois House of Representatives (2003-2007)

 Elections

 In 2002, Kelly defeated a ten-year incumbent Illinois state representative in the Democratic primary.
 In November, she defeated Republican Kitty Watson, 81%–19%.

 In 2004, she won reelection to a second term, defeating Republican Jack McInerney, 86%–14%.
 In 2006, she won reelection to a third term unopposed.